 First, if you find the "D" or "S" mintmark it immediately raises the value of your 1919 dime.
 Collectors assembling sets often include all the different mints coining dimes in a given year.
 A nice example minted in Denver or San Francisco has proven difficult to find.

 Next, as you judge the condition of your old dimes it is likely to discover a coin worth far above silver value.
 There are many serious collectors of Mercury dimes, and in their search to add nicer additions are willing to pay higher prices.

-The "uncirculated" 1919 Mercury dime pictured is valued over $40 and would please any dealer or collector.
+The above average "uncirculated" 1919 Mercury dime pictured is valued over $75 and would please any dealer or collector.
 The chart highlights these values and also the change mintmarks have determining how much your 1919 dime is worth.